2012-05-28

 5. Giving a Fair Hearing - Check Out the Malicious Falsehood/Bad Mouthing

-In any where, we will encounter all kinds of gossips and bad-mouthing.
-If something bad is said against our good friends, do we choose to believe them or do we defend them?
-Indeed, the way you react, either adding to the gossip or defend for your friends, actually determine whether you are a true friend.
+In any where, we will encounter all kinds of gossip and bad-mouthing.
+If something bad is said against our good friends, do we choose to believe them, or do we defend them?
+Indeed, the way you react, either adding to the gossip or defending your friends, actually determines whether you are a true friend.

-If bosses in the office can behave like King Nebuchadnezzar in validating the bad mouthing, then office politics can be eliminated or at least kept to the minimum.
+If bosses in the office can behave like King Nebuchadnezzar in validating the bad mouthing, then office politics can be eliminated or at least kept to a minimum.

 6. Giving a 2nd Chance

-7. Facing up Bad News - Know the Reality
+7. Facing Up to Bad News - Know the Reality

-In Dan 4, he assured Daniel to gave him the honest interpretation.
+In Dan 4, he assured Daniel to give him the honest interpretation.
 Secured Bosses are willing to listen to honest opinions about them.
-Insecure bosses usually tell their staff that they are opened to frank opinions and bad news, but then they penalized them later.
+Insecure bosses usually tell their staff that they are open to frank opinions and bad news, but then they penalize them later.
 If we tend to kill the deliverer of bad news, we will never get to hear the truth and will be living in an illusion.
-See how big old successful companies fail because they fail to face the new reality.
+See how big, old, successful companies fail because they fail to face the new reality.

-Unfortunately, King Nebuchadnezzar did not follow the warning of his dream and it turned out exactly as foretold in the dream.
-This story also tell us the pattern of a true prophecy.
-The Jonah story is similar to this one but it has a good ending.
+Unfortunately, King Nebuchadnezzar did not follow the warning of his dream, and it turned out exactly as foretold in the dream.
+This story also tells us the pattern of a true prophecy.
+The Jonah story is similar to this one, but it has a good ending.

 8. True Repentance - Testimony for the Truth

 Until he became mad and recovered from his madness, King Nebuchadnezzar did not acknowledge the only true God.
-He recognized the God of Daniel and SMA but he also had his own god, including himself.
+He recognized the God of Daniel and SMA, but he also had his own god, including himself.
 In this repentance, we can know it is a true one because he even publicly announced it to all his people.
 Telling the story of his own madness as the king is a great act of courage.
-It shows that he was not longer concern about himself but more about his ONE and ONLY ALMIGHTY TRUE GOD.
-He is more concern that his people must know and worship this true God.
+It shows that he was no longer concerned about himself but more about his ONE and ONLY ALMIGHTY TRUE GOD.
+He is more concerned that his people must know and worship this true God.
 A true repentance is usually followed up by a public testimony proclaiming the goodness of God that others must come and see.

 Lim Liat(C) 28 May 2012